-In order to demystify the assessment process, this is an example of the type of comment sheet that will be used when marking your essays.
-It's provided here for your reference (there's no need to copy or hand in this sheet).
-Please review the categories of assessment before submitting your essays.
+In order to demystify the assessment process, this is an example of the type of comment sheet (also called a 'rubric') that will be used when marking your essays.
+It's provided here for your reference-there's no need to copy or upload this sheet with your essay.
+It may be helpful to review the categories of assessment before submitting your essays.
 Note that structure, content, and style are evaluated across the entire essay; checkmarks will be placed in the corresponding boxes to provide diagnostic help for improvement.
 The comments on your essay are more important than the boxes ticked.